-Figure 10 - Actual and Forecasted Load Demand for July 17th - 21st, and the Overall Error Distribution for All Forecasters - Toronto Dataset
+Figure 9: (a) Overall Error Distribution for All Forecasters; (b) Actual and Forecasted Load Demand for July 17th-21st - Toronto Dataset

 3.5.1 Discussion of the Toronto Dataset's Overall Performance

 We can see how the forecasters performed overall on the Toronto dataset in Table 4.
 The MAPE and RMSE values for the CNN were the lowest, followed by the ANN and LSTM.
-Similarly, when we look at the plot in Figure 10, we can see the same thing.
-Furthermore, among all forecasters, the CNN forecaster had the smallest error distribution.
+Similarly, looking at the plot in Figure 9a, we can see that the CNN forecaster had the tightest error distribution of all forecasters.
 The SNF forecaster produced the worst results, with the widest error distribution and the worst global metrics.

 According to the MAPE values in Table 5, the CNN was the most accurate at predicting the magnitude of daily peaks, followed by the ANN and LSTM.
-According to the MAE values, the CNN predicted the most accurate time prediction, followed by the LSTM.
-According to the MBE values, the SNF and LSTM were the most precise in terms of bias.
+According to the MAE values, the CNN predicted the most accurate time of occurrence, followed by the LSTM.
+According to the MBE values, the SNF and LSTM were the most accurate in terms of bias.

 3.6 The Performance of Forecasters on the Ottawa Dataset

+Table 6 summarizes the key performance metrics across the test dataset, while Figure 10a depicts the overall distribution of errors for each forecaster across the test dataset.
+Table 7 summarizes the forecaster's performance in predicting daily peaks.
+Figure 10b depicts a snapshot of actual and forecasted load demand for the period of July 17th to July 21st; this period was chosen because it coincided with the month in which all forecasters performed the worst overall.